 Crazy Frog was never meant to be a kid-friendly icon.
 This might explain why his dick caused him so much trouble.
 As you may be aware, the Frog’s design includes a vest and no pants.
 In some appearances, his body appears to be bulbous and free of genitalia, but in his more common form he has a short, stumpy penis between his legs.

-While character art was often edited to remove it, it caused major problems for all of Crazy Frog’s music videos.
+While character art was often edited to remove it, it caused major problems for the music videos.

 His visible scrotum caused major complaints and while it led to censoring on some commercial TV stations (a blurred bar appeared across his midsection), the UK Advertising Standards Authority did rule in favour of Crazy Frog in 2005.